kentcdodds/old-kentcdodds.com/content/blog/application-state-management-with-react/index.md

 solved the [prop drilling](/blog/prop-drilling) problem.
 The fact that you could share data across different parts of your tree by simply passing your component into some magical `connect` function was wonderful.
-It's use of reducers/action creators/etc. is great to, but I'm convinced that the ubiquity of redux is because it solved the prop drilling pain point for developers.
+It's use of reducers/action creators/etc. is great too, but I'm convinced that the ubiquity of redux is because it solved the prop drilling pain point for developers.

 Unfortunately, this led to the reason that I only ever used redux on one